 We are very proud to have above average attendance – it shows our pupils are very happy at school.

-The school gate is open from 8:30am and pupils can come into school from 8:40am before registration at 8:50am.
+The school gate is open from 8:40am and pupils must come straight into school to be ready for registration at 8:50am.
 Once pupils have put their belongings away in cloakrooms etc., there are quiet settling activities in the classroom.
-Pupils are the responsibility of Parents and Carers until 8:40am but parents are very welcome to bring and stay with their children on the playground until registration.

 - Medical, sickness, dental reasons

 - Receiving part-time/temporary education at an off unit site

 - Leave of absence due to exceptional circumstances granted by the Headteacher

 - Excluded for fixed, indefinite or permanent period from school.

 Any child who arrives late at school, after the registers have been closed, will be recorded as unauthorised absence with the exception of the explanations above.